|

 1 Aug 1964 |

-NB to PEI.
-Herman
+to PEI.
+Herman Willemse

-"world champion long distance swimmer".
-Willemse had won the
+champion long distance swimmer".
+Willemse had

-26-mile Atlantic City swim five consecutive times from 1960-1964, had swum
+won the 26-mile Atlantic City swim five consecutive times from 1960-1964, had

-1964 race was set to pit Willemse against LaCorsiere.
-Shortly before the
+The 1964 race was set to pit Willemse against LaCorsiere.
+Shortly before the race, however, both Willemse and LaCorsiere

-was leaving to inform the media that they'd cancelled the swim, Willemse
+cancelled.
+As the swim committee was leaving to inform the media that they'd

-called back and said he'd changed his mind.
-Willemse swam 90-100 strokes per
+he'd changed his mind.
+Willemse swam 90-100 strokes

-minute for most of the swim, but ([Ed: allegedly]) cranked up 120
+per minute for most of the swim, but ([Ed: allegedly]) cranked up 120

 strokes per minute for his final mile. |